-This course includes methods, materials and curricula appropriate to teaching 7-12 social studies.
-The course includes analyses of current secondary curricula/materials, use of technology, accommodation in teaching, professional organizations and periodicals, unit preparation and related extracurricular activities.
-The South Dakota K-12 Content Standards and the NCSS standards are used in the preparation of an instructional unit.
-Prerequisites: EDN-374
+This course includes methods, materials and curricula appropriate to teaching 7-12 English language arts.
+The course includes analyses of current secondary curricula/materials, accommodation in teaching, use of technology, professional organizations and periodicals, unit preparation and related extracurricular activities.
+The South Dakota K-12 Content Standards and the NCTE standards are used in the preparation of an instructional unit.
+Prerequisites: EDN-374.